 - When you’re done with paint correction, wipe down the entire vehicle with quick detailer to remove any sling and residue.

 - Wax afterward.
-Clean your pads in hot water with some APC and scrub out any polish or compound.
+Clean your pads in hot water with some all-purpose cleaner (APC) and scrub out any polish or compound.
 Let them air dry.